About On Being

 Krista first created the show — originally called Speaking of Faith — at Minnesota Public Radio/American Public Media.
 It launched on weekly, public radio stations across the U.S. in 2003.
 In 2013, On Being transitioned to an independent production (Krista Tippett Public Productions) on Loring Park in Minneapolis.

-Distributed by American Public Media, On Being airs on more than 330 public radio stations across the U.S. Our podcast reaches a global audience via SoundCloud.
-We are proud to have won the highest honors in broadcasting and Internet – a Peabody and two Webby Awards.
+On Being airs on more than 330 public radio stations across the U.S., distributed by American Public Media.
+Our podcast reaches a global audience via SoundCloud.
 We keep finding new ways to listen to our listeners and online communities, and they keep pointing new ways forward for this adventure.

 Krista grew up in Oklahoma, the granddaughter of a Southern Baptist preacher.
 She studied history at Brown University and went to Bonn, West Germany in 1983 on a Fulbright Scholarship to study politics in Cold War Europe.
 In her 20s, she ended up in divided Berlin for most of the 1980s, first as The New York Times stringer and a freelance correspondent for Newsweek, The International Herald Tribune, the BBC, and Die Zeit.
 She later became a special assistant to the U.S. Ambassador to West Germany.